 About the Archaeology Centre

 The Archaeology Centre is a community that brings archaeologists and people interested in archaeology together across the University of Toronto and beyond.
 We aim to provide a centralized hub of information about opportunities (e.g., field schools, scholarships, etc.) and events (e.g., lectures, interest groups, symposia, etc.) related to archaeology.
 We are not an academic unit at the university and do not offer courses for credit or degree programs.
-If you are interested in academically pursuing archaeology at the University of Toronto, please see the following departments for more information and contacts:
+Please do not email the Archaeology Centre with questions about degree requirements.
+If you are interested in academically pursuing archaeology at the University of Toronto, please see the following departments for more information and contacts, as well as UofT’s Mediterranean Archaeology Collaborative Specialization (MACS):

 - Department of Anthropology